schachmat/gods/README.md

 With a custom font you can use own icons and separators and through the statuscolors patch config in dwm you can change the colors.

+##Contributing

+This repository is meant as an example of how to draw your dwm status bar with go, as I use it.
+No additional features will be merged from pull-requests, but you can tell me about your fork and changes and then I can link them here as further examples for other people to look at.

 ##License

 "THE BEER-WARE LICENSE" (Revision 42):